elinsprojects/iOS_DogBreedApp/README.md

 # iOS_DogBreedApp
-A iOS app created in Xcode using Swift incorporating core data for persistent memory.
+An iOS app created in Xcode using Swift incorporating core data for persistent memory.
 In the app you can add, edit and favourite dog breeds.

 # How to Test in the simulator
 Download Xcode from the App Store.